 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

-Categories: Disaster Response, Mission Around the World, Peace & Justice
+Categories: Disaster Response, Peace & Justice, World Mission

 Tags: committee on the self-development of people, compassion peace and justice, disease, ebola, economy, guinea, health, liberia, presbyterian disaster assistance, presbyterian hunger program, sierra leone, world mission